Millions of businesses understand what’s happening internally, but they’re blind to what’s happening outside the four walls of their company.

 We believe most companies are on the sidelines today because there’s never been a great software platform to solve the actionable market intelligence problem at scale.

 We believe you can be the next Crayon case study.
 We’ve driven tens of thousands of strategic and tactical actions for thousands of customers, and we’d love to get you off the sidelines.
-If you believe what we believe -- or you want to chat -- leave a comment below, shoot me an email at jonah [at] crayon.co, request a demo or get a free report.
+If you believe what we believe -- or you want to chat -- leave a comment below, shoot me an email at jonah [at] crayon.co or request a demo.

 Until next time!